SAGUMEDREAM/PolyMc-Extra/README.md

 I apologize that I haven't had time to compile development documentation.
 I hope you can read the framework's code to explore how it is used.

-Many thanks to TheEpicBlock_TEB、Patbox and DrexHD for their code help.
+Some code referenced from to TheEpicBlock_TEB、Patbox and DrexHD for their code help.

 ## Config: `/config/polymc-extra.json`